mostypc123/auto-py-to-exe/CONTRIBUTING.md

 Please provide as much context as you can about what you're running into and be clear about why existing features and alternatives would not work for you.

+_An .exe version of this app itself won't be released.
+Check [this issue](https://github.com/brentvollebregt/auto-py-to-exe/issues/267) to learn why._

 ## Pull Requests

 ### A New Feature / Change to an Existing Feature